bhrt-sharma/HumanActivity-and-Face-Detection/README.md

 For weight file download resnet-34_kinetics.onnx (The resnet weights on the Kinetics dataset).

+To Run this Project execute the ipython notebook:

+      HAR+FaceRecognition.ipynb

+To Run only Human Activity Recognition File use command:

+      python3 Human_activity_Recog.py

+To Run only Face Detection file, use command:

+      python3 face_recognition_using_open_cv.py

 To upload larger file to your repo use :
       git lfs track "*.mp4"